ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 	![image3](images/image3.png)

-If Gandi has processed your domain, find it under the "Active" tab - if it is still processing, you can view it under the "Pending" tab (mine took 20 minutes to process).
+If Gandi has processed your domain, find it under the "Active" tab - if it is still processing, you can view it under the "Pending" tab (ours took 20 minutes to process).

 Before routing your domain to your web application, we have one final step to complete.